wushulin/ParaDIAG/README.md

 # Licence Information:

 This library is free software.
-It can be redistributed and/or modified under the terms of the (MIT License)[https://opensource.org/licenses/MIT].
+It can be redistributed and/or modified under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY,